vrm-c/vrm-specification/specification/VRMC_vrm-1.0-beta/meta.md

 In this document, the `meta` field of `VRMC_vrm` extension will be explained.

+## Meta

+In the `meta` field of VRM, you can describe meta information about the model.
+`meta` contains not only basic model information like the name and authors of the model but also information about the use conditions of the model.

 ## License

 In the VRM extension, license information will be specified in the `meta` field.